PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 A related question is how long we will have to wait for the next customer to arrive.
 Specifically, what are the chances that this customer will arrive after *t* units of time?
 If we let *T* be the random variable corresponding to our wait time, then the probability of *T* being less than *t* is the probability of seeing zero customers in this time period:

-$$\mathrm{Pr}(T < t) = \mathrm{Pr}(X = 0) = \dfrac{(\lambda t)^0 e^{-\lambda t}}{0!} = e^{-\lambda t}\,.$$
+$$\mathrm{Pr}(T > t) = \mathrm{Pr}(X = 0) = \dfrac{(\lambda t)^0 e^{-\lambda t}}{0!} = e^{-\lambda t}\,.$$

 In other words, the probability $$\mathrm{Pr}(T < t)$$ decays exponentially over time.
-For this reason, the random variable *T* is said to follow an **exponential distribution.**
+For this reason, the random variable *T* is said to follow an **exponential distribution.** It can be shown that the mean value of the exponential distribution (i.e., the average amount of time we will need to wait for the next event to occur) is 1/λ.

+**STOP**: What is the probability Pr(*T* < *t*)?
+{: .notice--primary}

 ## An overview of the Gillespie algorithm

-The engine of the Gillespie algorithm runs on a single question: given a well-mixed environment of particles and a reaction involving those particles taking place at some rate, how long should we expect to wait before this reaction occurs somewhere in the environment?
+The engine of the Gillespie algorithm runs on a single question: given a well-mixed environment of particles and a reaction involving those particles taking place at some average rate, how long should we expect to wait before this reaction occurs somewhere in the environment?

-* Phillip will need to start here.

-* Depending on how many particles we have and the rate of the reaction, the number of reactions taking place in a given unit of time will vary.

-* But it is reasonable to use a Poisson process to model these interactions.
-Thus, we can imagine rolling a die that selects how many of these reactions should occur in a given unit of time.

-* More precisely, we will ask how long we should expect to wait between occurrences of each reaction.
-Just as with the store analogy, because the concentrations of particles are well-mixed and interactions are viewed as independently, we will assume that wait times between reactions follow an exponential distribution.
+This is the same question as we asked in the previous section; we have simply replaced customers entering a store with chemical reactions.
+Therefore, an exponential distribution can be used to model the "wait time" between individual reactions.

-* Point to numerical techniques that will randomly generate a wait time (delta t) following the exponential distribution.
-We repeatedly "sample" from this distribution in order to obtain times between reactions.
+Numerical methods exist that will allow us to generate a random number corresponding to the wait time of an exponential distribution.
+By sampling repeatedly from the exponential distribution, we obtain a collection of varying wait times between consecutive occurrences of the reaction.

-* If we have multiple reactions, then Gillespie's algorithm still samples a wait time for the next particle interaction, and then determines which reaction should take place based on the rates of the reactions.
-The higher the reaction rate, the more probable that reaction should be.
-It is as if we are rolling a weighted die and are determining which interaction based on the die roll.
+If we have multiple reactions, then Gillespie's algorithm will still sample wait times, where these times are computed based on a combination of the rates of the reactions.

-* In this case, we have two reactions (forward and reverse), so the bigger the difference between the bonding and dissociation rates, the bigger the "weight" of the die roll.

-* In this way, we are able to keep track of changing particle concentrations and simulate particle reactions without having to track the exact positions of individual particles, which will lead to a vast speed-up in our approach.

-We define the states of the system as the discrete amount of reactants, and a transition between one state and another is one molecular event.
-How likely is a transition to happen is proportional to the rate of that reaction [^Schwartz17].

-In our case of ligand-receptor dynamics, we have free ligands *L*, free receptors *T*, which can bind with the rate constant *k*<sub>bind</sub>, and *LT* can dissociate with the rate constant *k*<sub>dissociate</sub>.

-At time *t*, there are two reactions that can happen next: *L* + *T* -> *LT* with a rate *k*<sub>bind</sub> · [*L*] · [*T*], and *LT* -> *L* + *T* with a rate *k*<sub>dissociate</sub> · [*LT*].
-We define the sum of the two reactions as *R*<sub>tot</sub>.
-Now we are interested in two questions: when does the next reaction happen, and which reaction is that?

-Does this sound like our question of when the next reaction happen?
-The process of reactions happening is our Poisson process, the number of reactions happen within a period of time follows the Poisson distribution where reaction rate *R*<sub>tot</sub> indicates the expected number of reactions to happen within the period, and we are interested in the wait time before the next reaction.

-The wait time, *δt*, before the next reaction to happen follows an exponential distribution with mean of 1/*R*<sub>tot</sub>.
-Thus, the time of the system becomes *t* + *δt* after this step.
-We have the probability of *δt* taking each value now, and we need to get the exact value of *δt*.
-This process is similar to rolling a dice, and we have a dice with infinite number of sides, and the probability of getting each side is not equal; or, plotting cutting a piece of paper to replicate the probability distribution function and throwing darts onto that piece of paper.
-In simulations, **sampling** is the key to replicate the stochasticity in nature, and can conveniently done by computer programs.

-Our second question was to decide which reaction happen next.
-This is similar to tossing a biased coin; the faster the reaction rate, the more likely the reaction to happen.

-The probability of each reaction to happen is *P(reaction)* = *R*<sub>reaction</sub> / *R*<sub>tot</sub>

-Therefore, *P(L + T -> LT)* = *k*<sub>bind</sub> · [*L*] · [*T*] / *R*<sub>tot</sub>

-*P(LT -> L + T)* = *k*<sub>dissociate</sub> · [*LT*] / *R*<sub>tot</sub>
+Once a wait time is selected, we must determine the reaction to which this event corresponds.
+If the rates of the reactions are all equal, then this is an easy problem; we simply choose one of the reactions with equal probability.
+But if the rates of these reactions are different, then we should choose one of the reactions via a probability that is *weighted* in direct proportion to the rate of the reaction; that is, the larger the rate of the reaction, the more likely that this reaction corresponds to the current event.[^Schwartz17]

+To return to our own ongoing example, we have two reactions corresponding to the forward and reverse reactions of ligand-receptor binding and dissociation, respectively.
+First, a wait time is chosen according to an exponential distribution with mean value 1/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>); that is, λ is equal to the sum of reaction rates *k*<sub>bind</sub> + *k*<sub>dissociate</sub>.
+Then, the probability that the event corresponds to a binding reaction is given by

+Pr(*L* + *T* → *LT*) = *k*<sub>bind</sub>/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>)

+and the probability that the event corresponds to a dissociation reaction is

+Pr(*LT* → *L* + *T*) = *k*<sub>dissociate</sub>/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>)

+**STOP**: Verify that these two probabilities sum to 1.
+{: .notice--primary}

-This process is visualized below.
+The process of selecting a reaction is visualized in the figure below.

 ![image-center](../assets/images/chemotaxis_visualizessa.png){: .align-center}
-Visualization of one transition for SSA.
-Red circles represent ligands(L).
-Orange Pac-man shape represent receptors.
-The wait time for a reaction to happen at time <i>t</i>, <i>δt</i> is drawn from an exponential distribution with mean 1/<i>R</i><sub>tot</sub>.
-The probability of dissociation (upper) or binding (lower) is determined by the rate of the reaction.
+A visualization of a single reaction event used by the Gillespie algorithm for ligand-receptor binding/dissociation.
+Red circles represent ligands (*L*), and orange wedges represent receptors (*T*).
+The wait time for the next reaction is drawn from an exponential distribution with mean 1/(*k*<sub>bind</sub> + *k*<sub>dissociate</sub>).
+The probability of this event corresponding to a binding or dissociation reaction is proportional to the rate of the respective reaction.
 {: style="font-size: medium;"}

-The following tutorial uses [BioNetGen](http://bionetgen.org/), which we will use throughout this module to build particle-free simulations of chemotaxis.
-We start by building a model to determine the equilibrium of a reversible reaction involving ligands and receptors.
+The following tutorial employs [BioNetGen](http://bionetgen.org/), which we will rely on throughout this module, to build particle-free simulations of chemotaxis.
+The tutorial starts by building a model based on the Gillespie algorithm to determine the equilibrium of a reversible ligand-receptor binding reaction.

 [Visit tutorial](tutorial_lr){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Does a simulation confirm our steady state calculations?

-Here we've shown that using BNG and calculating by hand reach the same conclusion for bimolecular reactions.

-From the BNG simulation, we can observe that *L* and *T* drop quickly while *LT* increases quickly at the begining of the simulation, and then reach steady state concentrations.
-The steady state concentrations match our calculations by hand.
+We previously showed a worked example in which the steady state concentrations of our three molecules were as follows:

+* [*LT*] = 4793
+* [*L*] = 5207
+* [*T*] = 2207

+Using the BioNetGen simulation from the preceding tutorial, we observe that the Gillespie algorithm quickly converges to these same values for the same parameters.
+As a result, we can see the power of using a particle-free stochastic simulator to quickly obtian a result without needing to perform any mathematical calculations.

 ![image-center](../assets/images/chemotaxis_tutorial4_ssa.png){: .align-center}
-Concentration plot for ligand-receptor dynamics with SSA simulation.
-The concentrations reach a steady state at the end of the simulation.
+A concentration plot over time for ligand-receptor dynamics via a BioNetGen simulation employing the Gillespie algorithm.
+The concentrations reach a steady state at the end of the simulation that matches the concentrations identified by hand.
 {: style="font-size: medium;"}

-* Phillip will then need to point the reader to the next section by saying this is just the beginning of the model we will build to study chemotaxis.
-(And computing steady state concentration is just a toy example compared to questions we will ask soon.)
+Yet this simple ligand-receptor model is just the beginning of our study of chemotaxis.
+In the next section, we will delve into the complex biochemical details of chemotaxis.
+Furthermore, we will see that the Gillespie algorithm for stochastic simulations will scale easily as our model of this system grows more complex.

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)